VladimirStanovov/CarND-Path-Planning-Project/README.md

 3. If the state is PLC*, cost = cost + max_speed + 1.5 - project_velocity
 4. If the state is not PLC*, cost = cost + max_speed - project_velocity

-The cost functuin is constructed so that keeping lane in the best choise if there are no obstacels, PLC* states are activated only if the project speed falls (we see that we have to brake), and the lane change is less preferable than keeping lane, unless the project speed in KL state is too small.
+The cost function is constructed so that keeping lane in the best choice if there are no obstacles, PLC* states are activated only if the project speed falls (we see that we have to brake), and the lane change is less preferable than keeping lane, unless the project speed in KL state is too small.

 #### Additional vehicle logic

-One additional feature is that if we perform a lane change, we should at least stay in this lane for some perioud of time (say, make at least 100 meters in this lane), because changing lanes instantly from one to another does not look like a nice, predictable driving behaviour for other drivers.
+One additional feature is that if we perform a lane change, we should at least stay in this lane for some period of time (say, make at least 100 meters in this lane), because changing lanes instantly from one to another does not look like a nice, predictable driving behaviour for other drivers.
 So, after a lane change, further changes are blocked for the next 100m of the track.

 #### Results and discussion

-The resulting behaviour of the descirbed path planner appears to fulfill all requirements, i.e. the vehicle is capable of driving for up to 50 miles around the track without incidents.
+The resulting behavior of the described path planner appears to fulfill all requirements, i.e. the vehicle is capable of driving for up to 50 miles around the track without incidents.
 However, the weak part remains to be the collision detection method: in some cases, in a traffic jam, if front vehicles start accelerating and decelerating, as well as vehicle in other lanes, the ego vehicle may decide to make a lane change which could be unsafe due to the fact that the vehicle in the other lane would decide to accelerate.
 This may result in a collision, which can be avoided by setting the safe range for LC* states to more then 10 meters.
 However, this increase also results into more "fearful" lane changing, so that the ego vehicle does not perform a lane change, when it is obviously safe to do that.
 Another disadvantage is that double lane changes are not in the model.
 Sometimes, it is better to make a double change to go faster, and the path planner won't see such opportunity.